Showing posts with label political history. Show all posts

 Postscript (December 1, 2021)

-I see that TBRC has put up a scan a print from the 1294 Kālacakra Tantra woodblocks, but its first and last folios are either damaged or replaced by manuscript pages.
-Still, it's interesting as another impression from the same blocks.
+I see that TBRC has put up a scan of a print from the 1294 Kālacakra Tantra woodblocks, but its first and last folios are either damaged or replaced by manuscript pages.
+Still, it's interesting as yet another impression from the same blocks.
 Go to https://www.tbrc.org/#!rid=W4CZ75 to see it.

 Follow me on Academia.edu